-- 8.60 Unmeasured and measured consumption rates were analysed by looking at the breakdown between customer behavioural usage, wastage and CSL.
+- 8.57 It is assumed that after the activation date a customer becomes more aware of their water consumption whereas prior to this date they are behaving as they historically have as an unmeasured customer. - 8.58 The unmeasured consumption is determined by looking at the first 11 days of data before the activation date of PMP. - 8.59 The measured consumption is determined by looking at the first 30 days after a customer is moved to a measured bill. - 8.60 We have checked these assumptions by looking at the change in the components of consumption: the customer behavioural usage and wastage at the activation date.
+This confirmed that the activation date is a key point in time with a change in the measured total flow.
+This may be related to fixes of known wastage or CSL when the customer becomes aware that they have a meter. - 8.61 Unmeasured and measured consumption rates were analysed by looking at the breakdown between customer behavioural usage, wastage and CSL.
 This was done by first splitting the smart meter flow into continuous and variable flow.
 The continuous flow was then split into wastage and CSL based on our historical analysis.
 Continuous flow is where the flow rate does not drop below a minimum threshold consistently for fourteen days.
 Continuous flow on an external meter indicates the customer either has leakage or wastage within their property.
-Continuous flow on internally metered properties indicates internal wastage, such as leaking toilet or taps. - 8.61 Since our historical analysis and assumptions favour a larger proportion towards CSL, this may introduce some bias into the smart meter study and underestimate the wastage savings we can achieve from smart metering.
-However, until we can prove this split is different with a larger dataset, we have retained our auditable split of wastage and CSL.

-8.62 These results of this analysis are illustrated in Figure 8-5 and Figure 8-6.
+Continuous flow on internally metered properties indicates internal wastage, such as leaking toilet or taps. - 8.62 Since our historical analysis and assumptions favour a larger proportion towards CSL, this may introduce some bias into the smart meter study and underestimate the wastage savings we can achieve from smart metering.
+However, until we can prove this split is different with a larger dataset, we have retained our auditable split of wastage and CSL. - 8.63 These results of this analysis are illustrated in Figure 8-5 and Figure 8-6.